jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 ----

-:ref:`Click Here to see the code I wrote in this chapter<how to make a calculator: tests and solutions>`
+:ref:`Click Here to see the code from this chapter<how to make a calculator: tests and solutions>`